RavenSystem/MyWindowsNotes/README.md

   - Click OK.

 ## NVIDIA: Control Panel
-- Recommended driver version: Latest
+- Recommended driver version: 572.16
 - All by default, except:
   - CUDA - System Memory Usage Policy: Do not use system memory as backup
   - Texture Filtering - Quality: High Quality